roemvaar/cs_notes/docs/linux_kernel/development/development.md

     * Test your fix as much as you can

-    * Send patch to mentor for review
+    * Send the patch to mentor for review

 4. Send it upstream for review